-As we said before: no one would have believed you if you said that the number one most used mouse for one of the most popular games on the planet would be a wireless mouse, and yet here we are.
+As we said before: just a couple of years ago no one would have believed you if said that a wireless mouse would be the most used mouse in the pro shooter scene, but here we are.

-Logitech really went all out with their flagship G Pro model, packing the flawless HERO (High Efficiency Rated Optical) sensor along with Omron switches, configurable side buttons, a pretty safe shape (which can’t be said for all of their gaming mice) and of course their famous LIGHTSPEED wireless technology.
+Logitech really went all out with their flagship G Pro model, packing the flawless HERO (High Efficiency Rated Optical) sensor along with Omron switches, configurable side buttons, a pretty safe shape that is designed to accommodate all grip types and of course their famous LIGHTSPEED wireless technology.